 of the Shriram Center for Bioengineering and Chemical Engineering on the

-Stanford Campus.
-The live talks (and the videos hosted on Panopto and
+live talks (and the videos hosted on Panopto and YouTube) are open

-EE380 to take the Colloquium as a one unit S/NC class.
-All enrolled students
+the Colloquium as a one unit S/NC class.
+All enrolled students are

-are required to keep an electronic notebook or journal and to write a
+required to keep an electronic notebook or journal and to write a short,

-short, pithy comment about each of the ten lectures and a short free
+pithy comment about each of the ten lectures and a short free form

-form evaluation of the class in order to receive credit.
-Assignments
+evaluation of the class in order to receive credit.
+Assignments are

 EE380 is a video class.
 Live attendance is encouraged but not required.